 If you are trying to decide whether or not filing for bankruptcy is the right choice for you, now is the right time to seek the advice of an experienced bankruptcy attorney to ensure you make the decision best suited for your circumstances.
 At Lam Law Firm, our Myrtle Beach bankruptcy team will help shed some light on your situation so you can embark on a new beginning.

-Contact our office today at (843) 695-7700 to schedule a free consultation with a knowledgeable member of our legal team.
+Contact our office today at (843) 695-7700 to schedule a free case review with a member of our legal team.